Aug 21, 2019 - by Nicole DelleDonne

 Clearly, securing domain names is much more than just two-factor authentication and registry locking.
 And because threats to domain name security continue to evolve, both registrars and registrants need to be diligent in their pursuit to keep domain names secure.

-Nicole DelleDonne is a Senior Account Executive.
-With seven years of direct industry experience, she has worked with some of the world's most valuable brands to implement domain management solutions designed to protect and promote their businesses online.
+Nicole DelleDonne is Senior Director, Sales.
+With ten years of direct industry experience, she has worked with some of the world's most valuable brands to implement domain management solutions designed to protect and promote their businesses online.

 Recent posts from Nicole DelleDonne